Vishnupriya9697/Road_Accident_Analysis/README.md

 **STEPS INVOLVED**:

-Extracting the data from Excel.
+Extracting the data from Kaggle.
 Transforming the data in Power Query in Power BI.
 Loading it in the Power BI and creating dashboard using various charts and DAX queries.